-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 to lighter duties

-Source: Occupational Health and
+Source: Occupational Safety and Health

-Safety Administration
+Administration

 Serious injury incidents more common